-It’s a new snack bar at the Monterey Public Library which opened on February 4, 2017.
-It is located near the back entrance of the library and is open:
+It’s a new snack bar at the Monterey Public Library which opened on February 4, 2017 and is located near the back entrance of the library

 Etta’s Eats is not a commercial kitchen.
 Based on customer surveys, we are offering coffee, decaf, espresso drinks, tea, water, juice, and prepackaged snacks such as cookies, chips, yogurt, fruit, and healthy snacks.
 The menu is available here.